 What advice would you give to anyone who has a pet that doesn’t like fireworks?

 Ohh that’s actually a video we were going to be doing in the next few weeks I think.
 I know it sounds silly but it’s about starting early, so as a puppy or a kitten, generally getting them used to loud noises.
-If you’ve got a dog, and quite often this is a rescue dog thing, and they’ve already got this deep fear of fireworks and fear of loud noises, you can get tapes and CDs you can play, you can start low volume, increase the volume over a number of days, get them to the point where you’re just listening to that.
+If you’ve got a dog, and quite often this is a rescue dog thing, and they’ve already got this deep fear of fireworks and fear of loud noises, you can get tapes and CDs you can play.
+You can start low volume, increase the volume over a number of days, and get them to the point where you’re just listening to that.
 Obviously the light doesn’t help as well as the flashing, so always draw your curtains.
-Also don’t react, that’s the really big thing that people do that makes dogs worse, if you react to your dog being scared they will think, actually there is something to be scared of I’m going to still be scared, it will make them worse.
+Also, don’t react, that’s the really big thing that people do that makes dogs worse, if you react to your dog being scared they will think, actually there is something to be scared of, I’m going to still be scared, so it will make them worse.
 It is difficult because human nature is, it’s okay don’t worry about it, that’s the worst thing you can do, because you’re just reinforcing that behaviour and reinforcing that fear, so almost ignoring, making sure they’ve got a nice covered crate or somewhere they can go, in their bed or with you, just for some comfort, and have the TV on, just ignore it and generally that will do the trick.

 Would you like to visit primary schools to talk about looking after pets and how to keep them healthy?